JonasESmith/JonasESmith.github.io/README.md

 # JonasESmith.github.io
-Simple webpage for my artwork, projects, and resume.
+Webpage for my artwork, projects, and resume.